EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 # 1. Overview

 Actions define atomic behaviors within a smart contract.
-At a higher level, transactions define groups of actions that execute atomically within a decentralized application.
+At a higher level, transactions define groups of actions that execute automically within a decentralized application.
 Analogously to a database transaction, the group of actions that form a blockchain transaction must all succeed, one by one, in a predefined order, or else the transaction will fail.
 To maintain transaction atomicity and integrity in case of a failed transaction, the blockchain state is restored to a state consistent with the state prior to processing the transaction.
 This guarantees that no side effects arise from any actions executed prior to the point of failure.

 ## 1.1.
 Actions